viettronics868/FreeRTOSonPic32/README.md

 # Labs-With-FreeRTOS
 This repository includes many labs designed to help users to get started with the FreeRTOS Kernel on curiosity 2.0 pic32 mz ef board.
-The repo is updating whenever the new  lab completes.
+The repo is updating whenever the new  lab or the code snippet for testing is completed.

 # Hardware use:
 Curiority 2.0 pic32 mz ef board